ben-zen/sammamish-router/Setup.md

 My first impression of Wireguard is that it is still not an approachable tool.
 There's a lot of sharp edges, and the software relies on its users having broad technical backgrounds.

+WireGuard installation is currently ongoing.

+### LDAP server

+Not yet planned out fully.

+### Logging

+I'd love to run a logging utility to study my network in a bit more detail

+### Controlling the fit-statUSB

+There's a small RGB LED USB (can we get a few more 3-letter initialisms?) on the front of the case because I wanted some sort of blinkenlight.
+Currently it pulses between dimmer red and brigher red, because that's what I set it to do, but ideally it will provide some sort of status update for me based on activity or system status.

+### DDNS updating

+I like being able to use a name to connect to my home network, versus trying to remember my IP address that one time.
+So, I have DDNS set up-but I currently manually update my IP every time it changes.
+It seems changing out how DHCP was run caused a re-assignment of my home IP, so I had a little fun one afternoon, which really just showed why I need to add this service.
+I'm actively searching for a tool for this purpose.